Grilled White Potatoes

 1/2 teaspoon salt

-Then add the ice water one tablespoon at a time until the dough forms.
+Then add the ice water, 1 tablespoon at a time, until the dough forms.

-I rolled the dough into a log and cut it in half, wrapped it in plastic and put it in the refrigerator.
+I rolled the dough into a log, cut it in half, wrapped it in plastic, and refrigerated it.

-After 30 minutes I rolled the dough out on a floured surface to 1/8-inch thick.
-I cut circles a little less than 4-inches.
+After 30 minutes, I rolled the dough out on a floured surface to 1/8-inch thick.
+I cut circles about 3.5 inches in diameter.
 You can use a cookie cutter or whatever you have on hand.

 easy pie crust dough